welthagenchristopher/McTunnel/README.md

 ## Important Considerations

 - **Auto Signing Keys on Windows**:
   The application auto-generates and signs RSA host keys.
-Although this simplifies setup, on Windows systems, this behavior will raise security alerts unless stict checking has been disabled (not recommended).
+Although this simplifies setup, this behavior will raise security alerts unless stict checking has been disabled (not recommended at all).
   I am aware of, and plan to address this issue in future releases.

 - **Router Configuration for Hosting**:
-  To properly use the hosting functionality, ensure that **an apprpriate tcp on your router is forwarded** to the machine running
+  To properly use the hosting functionality, ensure that **an appropriate tcp on your router is forwarded** to the machine running
   McTunnel.
 Without this, external SSH connections required for port mapping may fail.

 - **Intended Use and Error Messages**:
   McTunnel is focused on enabling port mapping so that Minecraft servers hosted on a LAN become accessible from outside the local network.
 When testing manually:
-  - You may see **channel request errors** if the SSH client attempts services not provided by this minimal server.
+  - You may see **channel request errors** if the SSH client attempts to launch or connect to services not provided by this minimal server.
   - **Random warnings or errors** may also appear during key signing or if the connection does not follow the expected forwarding flow.
 These are *expected* behaviours.
 This is a barebones, secure port forwarding setup - not intended to service requests or command excecution.

 - **Ongoing Development**:
   This is in very early stages at the moment.
-It should work if everything is configured correctly, but I will slowly be consolidating its functionality, incorperating self tests, and educating myself on the interaction between paramiko and its dependencies.
+It works with a persistent server key, but I will slowly be consolidating its functionality, incorperating self tests, and educating myself on the interaction between paramiko and its dependencies to further enchance this.

 ## Getting Started